ricohapi/theta-api2.1-android-sdk/README.txt

 * Required environment for development

-    [About RICOH THETA V]
+    [About RICOH THETA]
-      Dedicated sample applications for the RICOH THETA V or above that meet the following conditions.
+      Dedicated sample applications for the RICOH THETA V that meet the following conditions.

       * Hardware
           RICOH THETA V or above